MauricioVazquezM/K_MEANS_PARALLELIZED/README.md

 </br>

 K-means is a popular clustering algorithm used in data science and machine learning to partition a set of data points into K distinct, non-overlapping clusters.
-Here's a summary of how it works and its key features:

 ## Algorithm Overview
 1. Initialization: Choose K initial centroids randomly from the data points.